ta-data-bcn/Project-Week-1-Build-Your-Own-Game/README.md

 - [Links](#links)

 ## Project Description

 In this project, i will create my first python-based software!
-I am tasked with creating a TicTacToe game that interacts with the user, using functions and other basic python resources i have learned during the week.
+I will create a TicTacToe game that interacts with the user, using functions and other basic python resources.

 ## Rules

 - The game is played on a 3x3 grid.
 - Each grid cell has a number from 0 to 8 as it's coordinate, player must write the number of the cell where he wants to  place each token.